-The Sponsor has not entered into any hedge contracts relating to oil and natural gas volumes expected to be produced, and the terms of the Conveyance of the Net Profits Interest prohibit the Sponsor from entering into new hedging arrangements burdening the Trust.
+The Sponsor has not entered into any hedge contracts relating to oil and natural gas volumes expected to be produced on behalf of the Trust, and the terms of the Conveyance of the Net Profits Interest prohibit the Sponsor from entering into new hedging arrangements burdening the Trust.
 As a result, all production in which the Trust has an interest is unhedged, and the amount of the cash distributions is subject to the possibility of greater fluctuations due to changes in oil and natural gas prices.